patterns-app/patterns-devkit/README.md

 <p>&nbsp;</p>

 **Snapflow** is a framework for building end-to-end **functional data pipelines** from modular components.
-Snapflow abstracts over underlying database, runtime, and storage resources with functional type-aware data graphs that operate on streams of **immutable** `datablocks`.
-These graphs are composed of discrete `pipes` written in **python or SQL** and connect to form end-to-end data pipelines, from API extraction to SQL transformation to analysis, modeling, and visualization.

-Snapflow `pipes` optionally expose type interfaces, called `schemas`, that describe the structure, data types, and semantics of the expected input and output data.
-These type interfaces allow the snapflow community to build an ecosystem of interoperable components that power instant "plug and play" pipelines.

-Snapflow brings the best practices learned over the last 60 years in software to the world of data, with the goal of global collaboration, reproducible byte-perfect results, and performance at any scale from laptop to AWS cluster.
+It lets developers write pure data functions, called `pipes`, in **Python or SQL** and document their inputs and outputs explicitly via `schemas`.
+These pipes operate on immutable sets of data records, called `datablocks`, and can be composed into simple or complex data pipelines (function graphs).
+This functional framework provides powerful benefits:

 ### Features:

-- **Reusable components** — Hundreds of `pipes` and `schemas` ready to plug into pipelines in the snapflow repository [Coming soon].
+- **Reusable components** — Pipes are self-contained data operations with well-defined interfaces called schemas.
+This means not only can they be easily snapped together, but also shared and reused across projects, open sourced, and catalogued in the snapflow repository (coming soon).
   Some examples:

   - [Stripe](https://github.com/kvh/snapflow-stripe.git) module
   - [Shopify](https://github.com/kvh/snapflow-shopify.git) module